 December 2011 – August 2012

 AmeriCorps was both extremely challenging and satisfying.
 My role was to work with local nonprofits to find places they needed additional help or volunteers, recruit youth ages 11 to 18 from across Arizona and supervise them as they completed their service projects.
 With half the staff needed, a shoestring budget and more gaps than time to fill them, getting the job done was not an easy task.
 But watching young people take the first step in becoming lifelong volunteers and helping organizations do the good work they do was extremely gratifying.
-It was also important to give back to my community.

 Additional Professional Experience